NomadPhil/DMPCostingUtility/README.md

 # DMPCostingUtility
 An order costing utility for orders exported from WooCommerce.

-Download your Orders from WooComerce Exported.
+Download your Orders from WooComerce using the Exporter.

 Remember the date must be by completed date and selected completed only.